 Meaning of Net Investment:-

-Concept of Net investment refers to the purchases of new assets only during the year.
+The concept of Net investment refers to the purchases of new assets only during the year.
 In other words, net investment indicates the increase in the stock of capital during a financial year.

 Calculation of net investment: